-They outline rights, and create duties, obligations and responsibilities for the persons who are affected by them.
+They outline rights, and create duties, obligations and responsibilities for the persons that are affected by them.

 Sometimes they are referred to as "delegated" or "subordinate" legislation.

-They have the same binding legal effect as statutes (see below), but are made by persons or bodies to whom the Legislature has delegated its law-making power - such as the Governor in Council (the Lieutenant Governor acting on the advice of cabinet), a Minister, or an administrative body or agency.
+They have the same binding legal effect as Statutes (see below), but are made on behalf of the Legislature by persons or bodies to whom the Legislature has delegated its law-making power – such as the Governor in Council (the Lieutenant Governor acting on the advice of cabinet), a Minister, or an administrative body or agency.